 Previous research has suggested a positive relationship between the consumption of fruits and vegetables and well-being.
 Until recently, this data focused on overall consumption and its effects on well-being.
 Researchers in the United Kingdom (UK) took this data and further investigated the connection between fruits and vegetables and well being by looking to determine if the quantity of consumption made a difference.

-Researches used data from the UK Household Longitudinal Survey (UKHLS) to examine how the consumption of fruits and vegetable varies along sociodemographic lines1.
+Researches used data from the UK Household Longitudinal Survey (UKHLS) to examine how the consumption of fruits and vegetables varies along sociodemographic lines1.
 These sociodemographic variables include age, household income, gender, relationship status, number of children, and level of education.
 The UKHLS contains information from approximately 50,000 individuals with this study focusing on data obtained between 2009 and 2017.
 The General Health Questionnaire (GHQ-12) was also used to measure individuals well-being1.

 The study revealed that physical and emotional well-being increased in correlation to the number of fruits and vegetables consumed as well as the frequency of consumption.
-Households that participated in this study were visited annually and responded to a survey either on-line or in person.
+Households that participated in this study were visited annually and responded to a survey either online or in person.
 This strategy was used to increase response rates from participants.
 It’s important to note that all individuals surveyed were age 15 or older.

 In order to estimate the full impact of both quantity and frequency of fruit and vegetable consumption, researchers relied on three specific questions.
 These questions are: